ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 report for that domain using its member function:

     //  This function is called after providing SCT Feedback
     //  to a server.
-It is passed the feedback sent to the server, which
+It is passed the feedback sent to the other party, which
     //  is the output of get_gossip_selection(), and also the SCTBundle
     //  representing the connection the data was sent on.
+    //  (When this code runs on the server, connectionBundle is NULL)
     //  If the Feedback was not sent successfully, error is True def after_submit_to_thirdparty(error, SCTBundle[] submittedBundles, SCTBundle connectionBundle)
     {
+      // Server operation in this instance is exceedingly simple if(operator_is_server) {
+        if(error)
+          return
+        foreach(bundle in submittedBundles)
+          bundle.num_reports_to_thirdparty++
+        return
+      }

-      if(error) {
+      // Client behavior is much more complicated if(error) {
         if(sct_feedback_failing_longterm()) {
           num_feedback_loop_failures++